hinterlab/irxssauth/README.md

 ## Auth Remember
 Successful HTTP auth on the authenticated device will be remembered for 7 days of a certain domain.
 Any succeful HTTP Auth from another device or in an incognito window will automatically invalid the previously authenticated device.

+## Easy login
+When visiting a website, simply press Ctrl-Shift-F5 to get the login page.
+After logging in, you will be redirected back to your previous page.